 “Quite honestly, I don’t think OTC is going to change a lot for most hearing care professionals,” says Strom.
 “It’s designed to get people into amplification earlier, and that’ll make all of our jobs easier.
 It should widen the pie, make the pie bigger for everybody.”

 “When OTC becomes a reality, I do not think that it will have a material effect on the traditional hearing aid business,” agrees Rosenblum.
 “OTC exists today.
 You can go [online], and you can get two hearing aids, not PSAPs, but you can get two hearing aids for $800.
 Or you can go to online sites that are illegally advertising over-the-counter hearing aids, and you can buy them.”
 Over the counter is, by definition, purchasing hearing aids with no healthcare professional involved, he says.

 Rosenblum continues: “The fact that you can buy an over-the-counter [hearing aid] today and it hasn’t materially affected us means the real factor here is… the work that you guys do, that hearing care professionals do.
 The United States has the highest satisfaction rate and the highest pricing in the world, and yet it continues to thrive as a hearing aid industry.”

-Hear more from Gary Rosenblum and Karl Strom, including how to manage third-party payers (and still meet your revenue goals).
+Hear more from Gary Rosenblum, including how to manage third-party payers (and still meet your revenue goals).